 Auditions and interviews for admittance into the Department of Music and Theatre Arts are typically scheduled as part of Tiger Day activities.
 However, special arrangements will be made if a prospective student cannot attend on those dates.
 Auditions will be held at ETBU in the Jenna Guest Music Building.
 Please keep in mind that our faculty are rarely on campus during the summer months so schedule your audition in conjunction with the ETBU academic year.

-Students who wish to audition will need to contact the School of Communication and Performing Arts to schedule a date and a time.
+Students who wish to audition/interview will need to contact the School of Communication and Performing Arts to schedule a date and a time.
 The student will also be required to complete an audition form (see button below) at least two business days prior to your arrival on campus.
-If auditioning as a performer, please do not change your chosen monologues after submitting the audition form.
+If auditioning as a performer, please do not change your chosen materials after submitting the audition form.

 - Audition Requirements